raghukul01/gsoc_gist/gsoc_gist.md

 First part of my project was to implement [Doyle-Krumm Algorithm-4](https://arxiv.org/abs/1403.6501).
 This algorithm provides an efficient method to compute all elements of a number field (K) having realtive height at most B.
-Initially in **sage** Algorithm-3 was implemented.
+Initially in SageMath Algorithm-3 was implemented.
 So why implement algorithm-4?
 <br/>
 A computer has a limited memory, hence there is a limit of storing data.
 Issues are due to the fact that in a computer we cannot work exactly with the